Federal Funds Rate: What It Means for Your Savings

 Together, we put our expertise to work for our customers – to determine the right rate for you and share key insights about the rate environment.

-While it’s hard to predict the future, we hope that this potential rate environment will encourage you to continue to save and work toward your financial goals.
+While it’s hard to predict the future, we hope to encourage you to continue to save and work toward your financial goals.

 Want more timely insights from Goldman Sachs?
 Don’t miss our updates at “Heard at Goldman Sachs.”